SharePoint/PnP-Guidance/articles/app-model-recipe-themes.md

 *Notice a SharePoint theme in an Office 365 SharePoint site does not include a master page, master page preview, or composed look.* This aligns with the guidance mentioned above to not use custom master pages to implement branding on SharePoint sites.

-**Composed looks used for on-premises SharePoint 2013 sites** include the following components.
+**Composed looks used for on-premises SharePoint 2013 sites** include one or more of the following components.

 - color palette (.spcolor file) - Also referred to as a SharePoint theme
 - font scheme (.spfont file)